 Camcorder (with Night Vision)

 A video record of what is going on is always a good idea, just in case you miss something with the naked eye, which is likely given you’ll be in the dark!
-You should carry one around with you, as well as having one or two stationary in rooms where you’re not investigating.
-Ideally they’ll have a built in hard drive, or record on memory cards, so you can easily upload the footage to a computer to analyse any evidence.
+You should carry one around with you, as well as have one or two stationary in rooms where you’re not investigating.
+Ideally, they’ll have a built-in hard drive or record on memory cards, so you can easily upload the footage to a computer to analyse any evidence.

-The EMF detects electro magnetic fields, which are a known attribute to paranormal activity.
-If you notice a sudden high spike in one particular area, then this could relate to something paranormal however, it could also be related to wiring.
-Check to see if you’re near any wiring in the walls, floors, ceiling etc. If you get an unusual reading, do your best to rule out only other source, before you come to any conclusion!
+The EMF detects electromagnetic fields, a known attribute to paranormal activity.
+If you notice a sudden high spike in one particular area, this could relate to something paranormal.
+However, it could also be related to wiring.
+Check to see if you’re near any wiring in the walls, floors, ceiling etc. If you get an unusual reading, do your best to rule out only other sources before you come to any conclusion!

-Sudden cold spots can often be associated with ghosts, so it’s important to have a thermometer on hand when you need it.
-It can be used as a backup as well to any readings from your EMF detector, or other captured anomalies.
-Always take a base reading throughout the location first, and take note of any drafty areas that could be caused by ventilation or old windows.
+Sudden cold spots can often be associated with ghosts, so having a thermometer on hand when you need it is crucial.
+It can be used as a backup to any readings from your EMF detector or other captured anomalies.
+Always take a base reading throughout the location first, and note any drafty areas that could be caused by ventilation or old windows.

-We’ve spotted a great little product available on Amazon, it’s a thermal imager/night vision camera in one.
+We’ve spotted a great little product available on Amazon, and it’s a thermal imager/night vision camera in one.

 SB7 Spirit Box (aka. ghost box, aka. frank's box)

-The spirit box is a relatively new piece of ghost hunting kit that was designed by Frank Sumption back in 2000 whilst he was carrying out his EVP research.
-The box received notoriety when it was used by the Ghost Adventures crew for the first time during an investigation at Trans-Allegheny Lunatic Asylum on October 30, 2009.
+The spirit box is a relatively new piece of ghost hunting kit designed by Frank Sumption back in 2000 whilst he was carrying out his EVP research.
+The box received notoriety when the Ghost Adventures crew used it for the first time during an investigation at Trans-Allegheny Lunatic Asylum on October 30, 2009.

 How the SB7 Spirit Box Works

-The box flicks between AM frequencies rapidly with white noise used as a filler.
-The received noise was then fed into a ‘echo chamber’ on the box which enabled spirits to manipulate the noise to form words, and the output is fed into a speaker, thus allowing communications in real-time.
+The box rapidly flicks between AM frequencies, with white noise as a filler.
+The received noise was then fed into an ‘echo chamber’ on the box, which enabled spirits to manipulate the noise to form words, and the output is fed into a speaker, thus allowing communications in real-time.